 HOW TO SAVE THE MOST MONEY WITH HOSTING:

 If you have the funds available, try to do everything in your power to choose the 2 or 3-year hosting plan for the biggest savings upfront.
 I know it can seem scary to commit to blogging for 3 years but remember… you can always have more than one domain, start building blogs for other people and hit the ground running with affiliate sales to cover the cost quickly.

 2. Buying Your Domain Name (if you already have a domain they will transfer your site for free in most cases)

 If you want to save some money you can always buy your domain name from name.com or namecheap.com and transfer it over.
-It’s kind of the pain in the neck if you’re not comfortable with tech but the support team over at Siteground will try to walk you through it as best they can.
+It’s kind of the pain in the neck if you’re not comfortable with tech the support team at Siteground will try to walk you through it as best they can.

 3. Enter Your Account & Payment Information

 Here’s a breakdown of the additional services you can add explaining them…

 Domain Privacy ($12.00/per year) – this keeps your personal info – name, phone number, address, email address – out of public record.
 (Your credit card info will never be shared.)
 Investing in Domain Privacy will dramatically cut down the number of telemarketers calls to your house, spammy emails you’re sent and junk mail to your house.
 I’ve never heard of someone physically showing up to your house but I guess it could happen.